-- Efficiency – On the flip side efficiency is another driver that can prove to provide an extreme competitive advantage.
+- Efficiency – On the flip side, efficiency is another driver that can prove to provide an extreme competitive advantage.
 A very good example to understand efficiency is Zara’s efficient supply chain.
 Zara is a world-famous clothing retailer.
 It has a record time of adapting design, manufacturing, and distribution within two weeks of the original design first appearing on the catwalk.
 While other retailers prepare for months to stock for one season, Zara’s thrives in an extremely competitive market due to its operational efficiency.
 The question that the acquirer asks – does the target company has any such operational efficiency?
-If not is there a potential for development in the near future?
+If not, is there a potential for development in the near future?

 The final goal of any due diligence is to identify the risks in the merger and eliminate them.
 The principle is the same for operational due diligence.
-The risk drivers include factors such as risks of material, assets or goods; manufacturing quality and capacity; customer satisfaction and financial performance.
+The risk drivers include factors such as risks of material, assets, or goods; manufacturing quality and capacity; customer satisfaction, and financial performance.

 Operational Due Diligence in Private Equity and Hedge Funds

 There are some instances when the target company is private equity or a hedge fund.
-It is very easy to overlook operational aspects in these acquisitions because the buyer focuses on the past returns that the which the portfolios have provided.
+It is very easy to overlook operational aspects in these acquisitions because the buyer focuses on the past returns that the portfolios have provided.
 However, operational due diligence in such M&A transactions has gained immense momentum due to prominent past failures.
-Some glaring examples include failure of Amaranth Advisors and the Bayou Hedge Fund Group.
+Some glaring examples include the failure of Amaranth Advisors and the Bayou Hedge Fund Group.

 Here a question arises –

-Despite the importance why is operational due diligence often overlooked during the acquisition of a Private Equity portfolio or Hedge Fund?
+Despite the importance, why is operational due diligence often overlooked during the acquisition of a Private Equity portfolio or Hedge Fund?

 There are multiple reasons –